-- (c) procedures which aim to secure that the administering authority and its Scheme employers comply with statutory requirements in respect of those functions and with any agreement about levels of performance; - (d) procedures for improving the communication by the administering authority and its Scheme employers to each other of information relating to those functions; - (e) the circumstances in which the administering authority may consider giving written notice to any of its Scheme employers under regulation 70 (additional costs arising from Scheme employer's level of performance) on account of that employer's unsatisfactory performance in carrying out its Scheme functions when measured against levels of performance established under sub-paragraph (b); - (f) the publication by the administering authority of annual reports dealing with- - (i) the extent to which that authority and its Scheme employers have achieved the levels of performance established under sub-paragraph (b), and - (ii) such other matters arising from its pension administration strategy as it considers appropriate; and - (g) such other matters as appear to the administering authority after consulting its Scheme employers and such other persons as it considers appropriate, to be suitable for inclusion in that strategy. - 3.2 The Fund's current Administration Strategy Statement was agreed by the Committee on 20 June 2017.
+- (c) procedures which aim to secure that the administering authority and its Scheme employers comply with statutory requirements in respect of those functions and with any agreement about levels of performance; - (d) procedures for improving the communication by the administering authority and its Scheme employers to each other of information relating to those functions: - (e) the circumstances in which the administering authority may consider giving written notice to any of its Scheme employers under regulation 70 (additional costs arising from Scheme employer's level of performance) on account of that employer's unsatisfactory performance in carrying out its Scheme functions when measured against levels of performance established under sub-paragraph (b); - (f) the publication by the administering authority of annual reports dealing with- - (i) the extent to which that authority and its Scheme employers have achieved the levels of performance established under sub-paragraph (b), and - (ii) such other matters arising from its pension administration strategy as it considers appropriate; and - (g) such other matters as appear to the administering authority after consulting its Scheme employers and such other persons as it considers appropriate, to be suitable for inclusion in that strategy. - 3.2 The Fund's current Administration Strategy Statement was agreed by the Committee on 20 June 2017.
 The revised draft incorporates a number of drafting, formatting, regulatory and procedural changes that have become necessary.
-The 2017 version of the document is attached as Appendix B for information purposes. - 3.3 The Committee are asked to review and agree the updated draft attached as Appendix A.
+The 2017 version of the document is attached as Appendix B for information purposes. - The draft attached as Appendix A was agreed by the Committee on 20 June 2023 and Scheme employers are now being consulted on its content. - 3.4 The Board are asked to review and agree the updated draft Pension Administration Strategy Statement attached as Appendix A.